jav-solo/jav-solo/README.md

 ## Welcome to the GitHub page of Jav Solo

 ### Currently working on
-- An app project for adventure motorcyclists
+- An iOS app project for adventure motorcyclists
 - A game engine for Apple Platforms

 ### Learning